See Credit Details Below

-This three-day program has been designed to ensure that all attendees, from beginners to experts, will benefit.
+This three-day program has been designed to ensure that all attendees will benefit, from beginners to experts.
 The first two days will present a logical and comprehensive study of the basic framework and many important intricacies of Subchapter K, an area of the tax law that many believe can be understood only in its totality.
 The third day will focus on timely advanced and specialized topics, such as the new partnership audit rules and international joint venture issues, and the application of partnership taxation to specific industries, including oil and gas, hedge funds and private equity funds.
 Throughout this intensive program, emphasis will be given to legislative, regulatory and judicial developments in Subchapter K, including the impact of the 2017 Tax Act, as well as important partnership transactions, controversies and trends.

 - Overview of partnership income taxation’s place in the overall U.S. tax regime